 I personally have always felt like making lunch or dinner is quite a hurdle.
 Unless you plan on being home all day, you either have to prep the recipes or buy fresh ingredients ahead of time.
-I was in the mood of something tasty but it does not have to be complicated or time consuming.
+I was in the mood for something tasty but it does not have to be complicated or time-consuming.
 Therefore, I decided to whip up this easy Spaghetti Aglio e Olio, pasta in garlic and oil sauce, using minimal ingredients in just 20 minutes.

 I think Spaghetti Aglio e Olio is simple, understated, and delicious.
 The main ingredients that go into this recipe are spaghetti, olive oil, garlic, salt, red pepper flakes, and parsley, and do not leave a generous helping of parmesan cheese on top.
 Although it only takes a couple of basic ingredients from the pantry, it still requires some basic methods to be done right.
 When it is cooked correctly, the dish should result in a perfectly scented but not overpowering extra virgin oil-infused garlic, wrapped around al dente pasta and complimented with the salty bite of parmesan and fresh parsley.

 Because it only needs a few ingredients, it is important to choose the finest ingredients that really shine.
 I recommend using extra virgin olive oil which has the stronger olive taste and has a lower level of oleic acid than other olive oil varieties.